data61/anonlink-entity-service/README.md

 ## Start

-Everything can be started at once with:
+Everything can be started locally using docker-compose with:

     docker-compose -f tools/docker-compose.yml up